seegg/bounce/README.md

 ### To select an existing ball, unselected any selected images and click the ball in the canavs.

 ### Click the + button to upload an image or link to an existing image online.

+### Any image that is not a square will have the larger dimension cropped.